bioidiap/bob.learn.em/doc/guide.rst

   >>> jfa_base.v = V
   >>> jfa_base.d = d

-Next, this :py:class:`xbob.learn.misc.JFABase` can be shared by several instances of :py:class:`xbob.learn.misc.JFAMachine`, the initialization being as follows:
+Next, this :py:class:`bob.learn.misc.JFABase` can be shared by several instances of :py:class:`bob.learn.misc.JFAMachine`, the initialization being as follows:

 .. doctest::
   :options: +NORMALIZE_WHITESPACE

-  >>> m = xbob.learn.misc.JFAMachine(jfa_base)
+  >>> m = bob.learn.misc.JFAMachine(jfa_base)
   >>> m.y = numpy.array([1,2], 'float64')
   >>> m.z = numpy.array([3,4,1,2,0,1], 'float64')

-Once the :py:class:`xbob.learn.misc.JFAMachine` has been configured for a specific class, the log-likelihood (score) that an input sample belongs to the enrolled class, can be estimated, by first computing the GMM sufficient statistics of this input sample, and then calling the :py:meth:`xbob.learn.misc.JFAMachine:forward` on the sufficient statistics.
+Once the :py:class:`bob.learn.misc.JFAMachine` has been configured for a specific class, the log-likelihood (score) that an input sample belongs to the enrolled class, can be estimated, by first computing the GMM sufficient statistics of this input sample, and then calling the :py:meth:`bob.learn.misc.JFAMachine:forward` on the sufficient statistics.

 .. doctest::
   :options: +NORMALIZE_WHITESPACE

-  >>> gs = xbob.learn.misc.GMMStats(2,3)
+  >>> gs = bob.learn.misc.GMMStats(2,3)
   >>> gmm.acc_statistics(sample, gs)
   >>> score = m.forward(gs)

-As with other machines you can save and re-load machines of this type using :py:meth:`xbob.learn.misc.JFAMachine.save` and the class constructor respectively.
+As with other machines you can save and re-load machines of this type using :py:meth:`bob.learn.misc.JFAMachine.save` and the class constructor respectively.